|

 The wiring of the ETW and the position

-of the turnover notches on the wheels were left unaltered.
+of the turnover notches on the rotors was left unaltered.

 These machines are dubbed